-Blind Camp FAQ
+Blind Camp FAQ's

 Generous donors cover the cost of meals, lodging, and activities for campers.
 Some camps ask for a small application processing fee.